emmaboardman1986/nihongo-connection-typescript/src/components/Nav/README.md

 - Interacting with the burger menu will reveal or hide the menu.
 Interaction can be achieved via touch, click, enter or space.
 - Interacting with a link with no sub-menu will take the user to the associated page.
 Interaction can be achieved via touch, click, or enter.
 - Interacting with a link with a sub-menu will toggle open the associated sub-menu.
 Interaction can be achieved via touch, click, or space.
 - On desktop, interacting via click elsewhere on the page whilst a sub-menu is open will close the sub-menu.
 Multiple sub-menu's cannot be open at once, when interacting via click.
-This functionality is not yet implemented for keyboard interactions.
+This functionality is not yet implemented for keyboard interactions.  // not implemented fully

 ## A11y